-We estimate that the net proceeds we will receive from the sale of 10,000,000 shares of our common stock in this offering will be approximately \$141.5 million, or approximately \$162.9 million if the underwriters fully exercise their over-allotment option, in each case assuming an initial public offering price of \$15.00 per share after deducting the underwriting discounts and commissions of \$7,500,000 payable by us (\$8,625,000 if the underwriters fully exercise their over-allotment option) (excluding a portion of the sales load in the amount of \$3,000,000 (\$3,450,000 if the underwriters fully exercise their over-allotment option) that the Investment Adviser has agreed to pay to the underwriters) and estimated offering expenses of approximately \$1,000,000 payable by us.
+We estimate that the net proceeds we will receive from the sale of 6,700,000 shares of our common stock in this offering will be approximately \$94.8 million, or approximately \$109.1 million if the underwriters fully exercise their over-allotment option, in each case assuming an initial public offering price of \$15.00 per share after deducting the underwriting discounts and commissions of \$5,025,000 payable by us (\$5,778,750 if the underwriters fully exercise their over-allotment option) (excluding a portion of the sales load in the amount of \$2,010,000 (\$2,311,500 if the underwriters fully exercise their over-allotment option) that the Investment Adviser has agreed to pay to the underwriters and estimated offering expenses of approximately \$650,000 payable by us).
+The underwriters have agreed to reimburse us for \$350,000 of the estimated \$1,000,000 of offering expenses we expect to incur in connection with this offering.